jluo80/CS8803-Mobile-Appplications-and-Services/README.md

 Key pain:
 - People usually prefer a favorable fancy gift to dull and ordinary gifts from their friends.
 However, the fancy gifts are often too expensive for a single person to afford.
 Furthermore, it is inconvenient for a person to share his/her desirable gifts to their friends.

-The Our goal is to build an application that can help people to send and receive an amazing gift contributed by their friends circle!
+Our goal is to build an application that can help people to send and receive an amazing gift contributed by their friends circle!
 In a nutshell, it is a gift crowdfunding application.

 ## Overall Architecture
 Our project’s overall architecture can be explained explicitly according to the following figure.
 Speaking generally, the architecture consists of three technical parts.